Part I

 Each act of integration brings you closer to the wholeness that has always been your birthright—an awakening of the Dragon within, where more of your life can finally speak in one voice.

-Law of Integration: What is reinforced is what is integrated.
-Integration reinforces.
+Law of Integration: What is reinforced becomes integrated.
+What is integrated reinforces itself.

 One called it “setting boundaries” when they went silent for days.
 Another called it “radical honesty” when they listed the other’s flaws.
 Both were reframing avoidance as virtue—the Magician’s power turned against integration, weaponizing spiritual language to bypass repair.